-There are all kinds of computer-assisted therapies available.
-At one end of the scale, you have therapists who communicate with their clients via e-mail or Skype, and at the other, pure apps or computer programs (so-called low intensity treatments), where users click through from question to question and from tip to tip.
-And for around the last five years, chatbots have also been tested on the market.
-They use synchronous communication and appear to address users personally.
+Of course, online psychotherapy isn’t the only option.
+There are a wide range of web-based offerings.
+At one end of the scale, you have psychologists who communicate with their clients via e-mail or video call, and at the other, pure apps or computer programmes (so-called low-intensity treatments), where users click from question to question and from tip to tip.
+For the last five years, chatbots have also been tested on the market.
+These use synchronous communication and appear to address users personally.

 The most promising programmes combine virtual and real assistance.
 In other words, online solutions supported by therapists.
-This is essential, especially in cases of severe mental illness.
-For example, these programs ask users to keep a diary periodically or write letters which the therapist then reads and uses as a basis for the psychotherapy.
+For example, these programmes ask users to keep a diary periodically or write letters which the therapist then reads and uses as a basis for the psychotherapy.

 Although research into web-based therapies is still at a relatively early stage, numerous studies published on the topic already indicate that the therapeutic effect of online treatments is comparable on average to that of conventional psychotherapy.
 In particular, online psychotherapy proves very effective with post-traumatic stress disorder (PTSD), social phobias and panic attacks.